Ackee-Blockchain/school-of-solana/2.lesson/README.md

 (x: i32)
 ```

-Functions can return values to the code that calls them.
+Functions can return values.
 We don’t name return values, but we must declare their type after an arrow (`->`).
 You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.
 The return type of `plus_one` is `i32`.

 ```rust
 -> i32